DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Introduction

+\eat{ By analysis, we find that the key reason for increased query latency is I/O amplification in two aspects: \textit{Firstly}, in existing graph-based ANNS~\cite{FreshDiskANN,DiskANN,fast26odinann,osdi25pipeann}, expanding a new node not only requires reading the neighbor IDs of the node but also the node's associated vector for final distance reranking.
+In the decoupled storage architecture, this strategy intrinsically involves two separate 4KB reads for each search step, which halves the effective bandwidth. \textit{Secondly}, under the decoupled architecture, ANNS traversal over the graph topology requires only the current node ID and its neighbor IDs.
+Since the node degree is typically capped at a small constant (\eg $<$ 100), the adjacency list occupies at most 400 bytes.
+Nevertheless, the SSD must still fetch an entire 4 KB page, resulting in a $\sim$10$\times$ read amplification. }

-However, we observe that such a design leads to a notable degradation in query performance.
+\eat{However, we observe that such a design leads to a notable degradation in query performance.
 As shown in Figure~\ref{fig:query_composition}, the decoupling of topology and vector data incurs an increase in query latency of more than \red{23\%}.
-In existing graph-based ANNS, expanding a new node requires reading the topology of the node and its associated vector to compute the exact distance to the query vector.
+In existing graph-based ANNS, expanding a new node not only requires reading the neighbor IDs of the node but also the associated vector. to compute the exact distance to the query vector.
 This query strategy amplifies both the number and volume of I/O operations on the decoupled storage architecture (Section~\ref{sec:motivation:challenge}), with two read actions per query step (one for the topology and one for the vector), \eat{evolving}involving two 4KB page accesses.
-In contrast, the coupled storage architecture performs only a single read operation per step, \eat{accessing a single 4KB page}involving a single 4KB page access.
+In contrast, the coupled storage architecture performs only a single read operation per step, \eat{accessing a single 4KB page}involving a single 4KB page access.}

-\stitle{Dilemma \& Challenge}.
+\eat{ \stitle{Dilemma \& Challenge}.
 From the above analysis, the update-friendly decoupled topology-vector storage architecture and the query-friendly coupled storage architecture exhibit fundamentally conflicting structural requirements, making it challenging to design a graph-based index that supports both efficient updates and queries simultaneously.

 \stitle{Opportunity}.
-In the coupled storage architecture, page-based data access inevitably incurs redundant I/O during updates, since topology modifications also involve unnecessary I/Os on co-located vector data within the same page, making it challenging to optimize updates.
 In the decoupled architecture, avoiding the simultaneous retrieval of topology and vectors during query execution can substantially reduce I/O overhead, thereby offering an opportunity to improve query efficiency.
-We therefore turn to designing an efficient query strategy tailored to the decoupled storage architecture.
+We therefore turn to designing an efficient query strategy tailored to the decoupled storage architecture. }